oskar2517/display-tubes/content/nixie/Anod-IN-1/index.md

 **Update from 2025-05-18**

 I recently acquired two IN-1 tubes that feature an uncommon black base instead of the typical brown.
-Interestingly, one of them also displays a unusually wide 'four' numeral.
+Additionally, it features the old Anod logo.
+Interestingly, one of them also displays a unusually wide "4" numeral.
+A document included with the tubes states, they were intended for export.
+Perhaps the black base is supposed to mimic that of the [LC-516](/nixie/dolam-lc-516/)?
 Photos are included below.

-The seller said, they were intended for export.
-Perhaps the black base is supposed to mimic that of the [LC-516](/nixie/dolam-lc-516/)?
+**Update from 2025-08-20**

+Two more unusual IN-1s have joined my collection.
+The first is another black-base example, this one produced in 1965, placing it near the start of the IN-1’s manufacturing run.
+Unlike the tubes shown earlier on this page, it was made at the Melz plant near Moscow and features the same unusually wide “4” seen in the other black-base IN-1.
+The second tube, dated 1971, stands out because it uses a proper “5” rather than the peculiar upside-down “2” typically found on IN-1s as well as a wide "4".
+This shows that the use of an inverted “2” in place of a proper “5” was not a later cost-cutting decision, but rather an oddity that persisted into the later years of production.

 ### Key Specifications